 The Jubilee Park playground, located on the western slopes of Fort Canning Park, is a family-friendly, recreational space.
 It occupies the spot where the National Theatre previously stood and is a throwback to a time when recreational facilities like the Van Kleef Aquarium and the River Valley Swimming Pool used to be found in the vicinity.

 The name Jubilee Park comes from the King George V Jubilee Park, a space which existed from 1935 to 1972.

 Fort Canning Park Playground – Nature At Play

-The major draw for kids and families to Jubilee Park is home to the outdoor Fort Canning Park Playground, a playground where kids get to enjoy play equipment that blends into the natural environment.
+The major draw for kids and families to Jubilee Park is the outdoor Fort Canning Park Playground, a playground where kids get to enjoy play equipment that blends into the natural environment.

-A series of logs, laid out in an almost-scattered fashion serves as a fun wooden bridge for kids to climb along in a test of balance.
-This nature playgarden invites kids to have fun while still connecting with the natural environment.
+This nature playgarden invites kids to have fun while connecting with the natural environment.

 Other play equipment at the Fort Canning Park Playground include seesaws and wobble boards, some of which can accommodate up to four persons at a time.